zandigohar/ABAQUS/README.md

 	            Installation Directory: /opt/DassaultSystemes/SimulationServices/V6R2016X
 	             *Note: If error occured (not found error): Make the directory, each level at a time by mkdir <directoryName>```
               	    **Note: If the installer asked to remove a duplicated folder use this:
 			rm -r /opt/DassaultSystemes/SimulationServices/V6R2016X/*
+		    ***Note: You may need to change X to x if error occured.

        3.2.2 ABAQUS CAE using command-line from step 2.4 Installation Directory: /opt/DassaultSystemes/SIMULIA/CAE/2016/